cedric-kiama-wachira/Software-Engineering/README.md

 want to add jenkins, sonarqube, nexus and monitoring stack.

 Then deploy a postgresql and mongodb clusters Ill start with postgresql first.

+Today is about ensuring rook-ceph and postgresql-timescaledb are fixed, up and running.